 1. Legal Work on the Side

 This is probably the most obvious option for lawyers and attorneys looking to make some extra money, but it’s also one of the best.
 You can find legal work in various ways, from online platforms to working with companies or individuals directly.

 Several online platforms, including UpCounsel and Upwork, connect lawyers with clients who need legal services.
 These platforms make it easy to find work and get paid.
 They’re often used by small businesses looking for an easy and convenient way to connect with legal professionals, aside from going directly to a law firm.

 If you’re looking for more traditional legal work, you can also reach out to companies or individuals directly, especially those in your local area.
 Many businesses will hire lawyers on a contract basis to handle specific tasks or projects, and you can often find this type of work through word-of-mouth or networking.

-Taking some clients on the side can be an ideal way to make extra money.
-You’ll earn an excellent hourly rate (rather than resorting to a low-paying side hustle), and you’ll continue to gain experience that can be useful in your career.
+Taking some clients on the side can be an ideal way to make extra income.
+You’ll earn an excellent hourly rate (rather than resorting to a low-paying side hustle), and you’ll continue to gain experience that can be useful in your legal career.

 2. Answer Legal Questions

-Websites like JustAnswer and LiveAdvice present opportunities for lawyers and other professionals to answer questions and give advice as a side hustle.
+One of the best side hustles for lawyers is answering legal questions.
+Websites like JustAnswer and LiveAdvice present opportunities for lawyers and other legal professionals to answer questions and give advice as a side hustle.
 These websites work like this: someone has a legal question, they submit it to the website, and then lawyers can choose to answer the question and get paid.